18 Oct Preventing and Treating Flat Head Syndrome

 As your baby bobs and weaves to try to lift his head, he’s developing stronger neck and shoulder muscles.
 He’s also giving the back of his head a break from the pressure of lying flat, which can prevent or help reverse plagiocephaly.

 Another treatment if your baby has a flatter head on one side or the other is to switch positions while he sleeps.
 One way is to simply move his head from one end of the crib to another on alternate rest periods.
 As he naturally pivots his eyes towards the light or any movement in the room, opposite sides of his head will get a break.

-Speak to your GP or public health nurse if you have any concerns about your baby.
+Speak to your Healthcare Provider if you have any concerns about your baby.